willpenington/bin_format/README.md

 Binstructor
 =========

-Binstructor makes it easy to deal with simple but large binary formats by generating the boilerplate Elixir code for you, including a Struct definition, encode and decode functions and helpers for pattern matching.
+Binstructor makes it easy to deal with simple but large binary formats in Elixir by generating the boilerplate code for you, including a Struct definition, encode and decode functions.

 Writing a binary pattern match for 37 different fields is tedious, so let Binstructor do it for you from a simple declaritive description that's easy to compare to the spec!

-# Usage
+## Usage

 To define a new packet structure, create a module and add the Binstructure.Packet module with `use Binstructor.Packet`.
 This will add the